FaultyFunctions/GShade-Block/README.md

 # As of 4.1.0 possibly 4.0.4, it seems they have tried to patch this workaround.
 I'm looking for a possible fix.
+If you have v4.0.3 or lower, this workaround should still work for you.

 # IMPORTANT NOTICE